morpho-org/vault-v2/certora/README.md

 This folder contains the verification of the Vault V2 using CVL, Certora's Verification Language.

 The core concepts can be found in the [README](../README.md) at the root of the repository.
-These concepts have been verified using CVL.
+These properties have been verified using CVL.
 We first give a [high-level description](#high-level-description) of the verification and then describe the [folder and file structure](#folder-and-file-structure) of the specification files.

 # High-level description